Reading Time: 15 minutes

 This directly impacts work and management.
 Managers everywhere need to get this clear: the world is now driven by values over value.
-To have products aligned to customer values, you must live those values.
+To have products aligned to all our stakeholders’ values, you must live those values.
 You can’t fake this.
 You will get called out.
 And the cognitive dissonance will damage your organisation.
 To win at this game, we must be a better organisation, embracing the values of our community.

 Friedmanism is stone dead.
 It gave us all the gross excesses of the last few decades, from Madoff to Trump.
 Get with the times.

 Greed is not good.
-Your customers, partnered and staff all expect you to live values through your work.
+Your customers, partners, and staff all expect you to live values through your work, as do your owners, government, and society.

 The US Business Roundtable redefined the purpose of a corporation to “create long-term value, better serving everyone – investors, employees, communities, suppliers and customers”.